mrfdev/CMI/Resources/FAQ/cmi-bungee.md

 ```

 **Installation instructions:** (from what i gathered)
-- Buy CMI for the network
+- Buy a CMI license to use on your network, if you don't already have one.
-- Install CMI on each server
+- Install CMI on each individual server, obviously not the proxy server.
-- Get CMI Bungee jar and put it on the proxy
+- Get CMI Bungee jar and put it on only the proxy, obviously not the servers behind the proxy.
-- Configure CMI properly, use CMI chat, and enable Bungee as per above config things.
+- Configure CMI properly, use CMI chat, and enable Bungee as per this article.

 I do not believe there's any `modules.yml` things that need to get enabled.